-As with bicycles, above-ground pools, and washing machines, demand for roller skates has skyrocketed during the past year.
+As with bicycles, above-ground pools, and washing machines, demand for roller skates has skyrocketed during the past few years.
 Price and availability continues to fluctuate, making shopping a potentially frustrating experience.
 You may be able to find a pair of cheap skates at your local skate shop — and we always love to shop small — but online is where you’ll find the most selection.
 Here’s a brief rundown of what you can expect to find:

 Ebay: Here, you can find new-in-the-box roller skates for kids and adults as well as gently (and not-so-gently) used and vintage models.
 Price and selection are all over the map, but are in line with big-box retailers when it comes to new, name-brand roller skates and inline skates.

 Related: Things We Stopped Taking for Granted During the Pandemic